NilPointer-Software/bdfd-wiki/src/bdscript/unbanID.md

 # $unbanID
 Unbans a user by using their ID.

-> 📌 In order to unban a user from the guild, the bot must have `ban` permission.
+> 📌 In order to unban a user from the guild, the bot must have the `ban` permission.

 ## Usages
 There are two usages of this function :